Logo

 Pros

-• Manage several cryptocurrencies from a single interface
+• Manage several cryptocurrencies from one place

 Cons

-• Transaction caps, especially before passing KYC
+• Withdrawal caps are common, especially before completing KYC

-• Provider reliability varies; research is necessary
+• Provider reliability varies; check support quality and documentation

 • Support queues and processing times can be lengthy